nlohmann/json/doc/mkdocs/docs/api/basic_json/operator[].md

 const_reference operator[](const json_pointer& ptr) const;
 ```

-1. Returns a reference to the element at specified location `idx`.
+1. Returns a reference to the array element at specified location `idx`.
-2. Returns a reference to the element at with specified key `key`.
+2. Returns a reference to the object element at with specified key `key`.
 3. Returns a reference to the element at with specified JSON pointer `ptr`.

 ## Template parameters